seanscraig/tech-blog/README.md

   Here is a wire frame I created to structure each page.
   ![Simple webpage layouts that show where each link goes to](./assets/Tech-Blog-Wireframe.png)

+  It is a live version is deployed at https://sheltered-falls-13884.herokuapp.com

   ## Table of Contents
   - [Installation](#installation)
   - [Usage](#usage)